brizee/KnetikUnitySDK/README.md

 }
 ```

-###5.5 Mark an invoice payed with Google
+###5.5 Google transaction

-Verifies signature from Google and treats the developer Payload field inside the json payload as the id of the invoice to pay.
+Mark an invoice paid with Google .

 ######Requirements